psu13/mutable-hakyll/posts/a-forced-break.md

 making fun of Ronaldo, and that craaayyyyyyzy final game.
 But the difference this year was that it came right in the middle of all the major English and European professional seasons.
-So, after a short break the curious could dive immediately into the Premier league rat hole.
+So, after a short break the curious could dive immediately into the Premier League rat hole.
 In the past I had thought about doing this, but it all seemed too complicated.
 This year I literally had nothing better to do.
 But it's _still_ too complicated.